Big Game Hunting

 When you see the term “early” muzzleloader or bowhunting season, it means before the regular season for that particular zone.
 “Late” means after the regular season for that zone.

-- Possess a firearm of any description or a crossbow when bowhunting or accompanying a person bowhunting during special bowhunting seasons
+- Possess a firearm of any description when bowhunting or accompanying a person bowhunting during special bowhunting seasons.

-- Make, set or use salt licks or other attractants, whether block, liquid or powder that contain ANY amount of salt, upon lands inhabited by deer or bear at any time of year
+- Make, set or use salt licks or other attractants, whether block, liquid or powder that contains ANY amount of salt, upon lands inhabited by deer or bear at any time of year.

 It is unlawful to hunt big game with: